Elevated Command Prompt (I.T EXPERT)

 Click ‘command prompt (admin)’

-How to open elevated command prompt on windows 7 and Vista.
+How to open the elevated command prompt on windows 7 and Vista.

-In win 7 and vista, you will open elevated command prompt with the following steps.
+In win 7 and vista, you will open an elevated command prompt with the following steps.

 - Locate the accessories folder: you can use the windows search bar.

-How to open elevated command prompt in windows XP.
+How to open an elevated command prompt in Windows XP.

 Run the command.